The Ponderings of Yaj Ekim

 Everything should be approached vigilantly, rationally, with a critical eye.

-You are captain of the given mind-body to which you are witness.
+You are captain of the given mind-body to which You are witness.

 499